 Following years of advocacy and activism, including a new land transfer bill signed into state law in 2021, the Los Angeles County Board of Supervisors unanimously voted in July 2022 to return Bruce’s Beach to Willa and Charles’ descendants.
 It marked the first time in the nation’s history that the government returned property to a Black family.

 As the new, rightful landowners, the Bruce family is leasing the park site back to the county, with a potential purchase price of up to $20 million.
 The agreement includes continued operations of the Los Angeles County Lifeguard Training Center, which was once the site of the famed Bruce’s Lodge.
+(UPDATE: In January of 2023, the Bruces agreed to sell the land back to the county.)

 Today, visitors can continue to visit Bruce’s Beach at Highland and 27th Street.
 Nestled between Manhattan Beach’s closely spaced multiple-million-dollar homes, the park provides a welcome respite—a three-block stretch of greenery to catch your breath and picnic under the shade of a tree.